 This excellent museum is right in the middle of the village of Kilmartin.
-The exhibitions of local artefacts are really interesting, and they also have an excellent cafe.
+The exhibitions of local artefacts are really interesting, and they also have a really good cafe.

 Outside in the churchyard, there is a remarkable collection of sculptured medieval grave slabs.
 There are two main groups of stones - the Poltalloch stones (originally for the Malcolm family, hereditary owners of the Poltalloch Estate nearby), and the main collection around the corner.

-This whole area is covered in Atlantic Rainforest, which is the perfect habitat for a huge variety of mosses, liverworts and ferns which form the basis of this place's incredible biodiversity.
+This whole area is covered in Atlantic Rainforest, which is the perfect habitat for the huge variety of mosses, liverworts and ferns which form the basis of this place's incredible biodiversity.

-It's worth stopping by the Argyll Beaver Centre nearby to learn more about this area from Oly and Pete.
-They also run guided walks which are definitely the best way to see the beavers
+It's worth stopping by the Argyll Beaver Centre to learn more about this area from Oly and Pete.
+They also run guided walks which are definitely the best way to see the beavers.

 These days, the southern boundary of Kilmartin Glen is formed by the man-made Crinan Canal.
 Famously described as Britain's most Beautiful Shortcut, it was built in the early 1800s to allow ships to bypass the Kintyre Peninsular and the treacherous waters of the North Channel.

-Further south past Knapdale you'll come to the pretty village of Tayvallich, which has a pub serving excellent seafood.
-At the end of this peninsular is the tidal Island of Danna, which has possibly the best views across to Jura.
+Further south past Knapdale, you'll come to the pretty village of Tayvallich, which has a pub serving excellent seafood dishes.
+At the end of this peninsula is the tidal island of Danna, which has possibly the best views across to the stunning Isle of Jura.

-Because it is so far off the beaten track, getting to Kilmartin Glen by public transport is pretty much impossible - you have to drive yourself.
+Because it is so far off the beaten track, getting to Kilmartin Glen by public transport is pretty much impossible - realistically you'll need to drive yourself.
 Most visitors come from Glasgow via the Loch Fyne road, or down from Oban.

 There's plenty of accommodation nearby, and it's worth staying in the area for a couple of days to properly appreciate the history and natural beauty.